team-phteven/T3-A2-Part-B/README.md

 ### How was Json web token used in the project?

 Json web tokens were generated for the user upon login to provide authentication for what the user can and can't access.
+They were stored in local storage and attached as Bearer Tokens to the Authorization Headers of most of the API calls.
+We also stored the logged in user's id inside this token so it would be available for every request that needed it, without having to store the plain id in local storage.

 ## Cors